simplenetes-io/podc/PODSPEC.md

         - hostPort: 8080

           # Optional property, but required when wanting to route traffic within the cluster to the hostPort, either from other Pods or from the Ingress.
+          # Only relevant when using pods in a cluster orchestrated by Simplenetes.
           clusterPort: 1234

           # Maximum connection count which the proxy will direct to this hostPort.
-          # Only relevant when usin a clusterPort
+          # Only relevant when using a clusterPort
           # Default is 4096
           maxConn: 1024

           # Set to true to have the proxy connect using the PROXY-PROTOCOL
-          # Only relevant when usin a clusterPort
+          # Only relevant when using a clusterPort
           # Default is false.
           sendProxy: true